MethodOrMadness/GC-Mod-Guide/_pages/en_US/introToHomebrew.md

 ## Methods

-### IPL Replacement
+### Picoboot IPL Replacement
-- A new IPL Chip(Berrycube) will be released soon!
-We will write a guide asap.
+- The most practical way would be a IPL replacement modchip from [webHDX](https://github.com/webhdx/picoboot) that instantly boots swiss(or other homebrew) on startup!
+  * [Picoboot](picoboot) runs on a 4$ microcontroller using 5 wires and a drag-and-drop programming from any computer

 ### Game Save Exploits
 - This is the second way, it is usually free (if you already have the game) or cheap and generally easy to setup